 The next slice is cut for the man of the house.
 Then, pieces are cut for those at the table from eldest to youngest.

 A small coin is wrapped up and placed inside the cake.
 Whoever finds it will have good luck in the year ahead.
 If you don’t know anyone locally in Athens but you want to participate in the festive fun, you can buy your own vasilopita from a local bakery.

 Watch the sound and light show at Kotzia Square

 Several sound and light shows will take place around Athens in Christmas 2022.
 On Christmas Eve, head to Kotzia Square, close to Omonia, for a gorgeous show at the Athens City Hall.

 As the nights draw in and the temperatures drop, numerous ice skating rinks pop up across Athens.
 Athens hosts boast indoor and outdoor skating rinks.

-Many of the latter enable you to skate right beneath the Acropolis.
+Many of the latter enables you to skate right beneath the Acropolis.
 What could be more magical than whizzing across the ice doing pirouettes (or trying, failing, and falling) beneath the ruins of the Parthenon?

 The Stavros Niarchos Foundation Cultural Centre is a relatively “off the beaten path” place to visit in Athens.
 Very few tourists know about this cultural and exhibition space.